 When he wasn’t exploring, he read classic Western works: tales of lost treasure by J. Frank Dobie, short stories from Louis L’Amour, terrifying novels from Cormac McCarthy, and captivating stories of Arizona and New Mexico from Eve Ball.
 Today, he still combs through his growing library of vintage Old West magazines, books and journal articles for stories to uncover and share online.

 Sign up for This Day in Wild West History to get the stuff you won’t find on the site.

 We believe that by understanding American West history, we can better appreciate our present — and shape the future.

-We’re committed to accuracy, fairness and sharing perspectives from people and cultures that have been historically ignored or misrepresented in Old West history.
+We’re committed to historical accuracy and fairness, in particular with regard to perspectives from people and cultures that have been historically ignored or misrepresented in Old West history.
 The fact that a quarter of cowboys may have been black, for example, is hardly noted in the movies and books we’ve all grown up with.
 Needless to say, we’re glad to see Nat Love and Co. get their own movie.

 We strive for accuracy, though we’re also aware of the limitations and biases of many historical accounts, and acknowledge that in some cases there’s no clear answers for many of the West’s most famous — and infamous — narratives.
 In these cases we do our best to present different views to allow the reader to make his or her own judgments.

 Whether you’re an armchair historian, or someone who simply appreciates the beauty and history of the West, we’d love to have you join our community of fellow Western enthusiasts.
 You can sign up for our newsletter here, or follow us on Facebook.